tarnacious/linetest/README.md

     Done.

 This shows us the although lines 6 and 7 are covered, they are not required for the tests to pass.
-In this case they are not required at all so we might consider removing them.
+Here is the module:

+    1   def factorial(n):
+    2
+    3       if n < 0:
+    4           raise ValueError
+    5
+    6       if n == 0:
+    7           return 1
+    8
+    9       factorial = 1
+    10      for i in range(1, n + 1):
+    11          factorial = factorial * i
+    12
+    13      return factorial

+As you can see, although lines 6 and 7 are not incorrect, they are not required as the value 1 will be returned anyway.

 # How it works